topbitdu/unidom-certificate-china/ROADMAP.md

 1. Improved the Identity Card model to include the Model Extension concern

 ## v0.3
+1. Improved the Identity Card model to extract the format validation regular expression
-1. Improved the Ruby Gem Specification to depend on unidom-common v0.5
+2. Improved the Ruby Gem Specification to depend on unidom-common v0.5

 ## v0.4
 1. Business License model & migration